Blayr/yugioh-dor-deckedit/README.md

 For the card ID you can either type in the numeric value, or a part of the card name.
 The tool will attempt to autocomplete the card name, but will tell you if there are too many cards matching your name.

+This depends on QT for python (https://doc.qt.io/qtforpython/).
+This project includes a .spec to compile into a.exe for windows.
+Install pyinstaller and simply run "pyinstaller yugioh_cards_edit.spec"